Ghawanni/DSND-Disaster-Response-Pipeline/README.md

 This repository contains the code for a project that performs ETL operations on disaster recovery messages from appen.com and creates a randomforestclassifier model to be able to predict the category of the input message from 36 different categories.

+Ultimately, this machine learning application can help corporations to improve their disaster response capabilities.
+By identifying and prioritizing urgent messages, categorizing messages for efficient routing, and extracting information from messages, corporations can better understand the situation and respond more effectively. one of the biggest issues that these coporates face is **noise-to-signal ratio** which can be significantly improved by having as a pipeline to respond quickly to relevant messages.

 ### Overview

 The project is divided into the following steps: